 - Work with an outside IT company

 - Hire a Cybersecurity company to assist

-- Engage a Registered Provider Organization (part of the CMMC ecosystem)
+- Engage a Registered Practitioner Organization (RPO – part of the CMMC ecosystem)

 - Bring in a C3PAO (also part of the CMMC ecosystem) in a consultative approach

-- Engage with a CMMC Expert Solution Provider that specializes in Cybersecurity, Compliance and the CMMC (RPO or C3PAO)
+- Engage with a CMMC Expert Solution Practitioner that specializes in Cybersecurity, Compliance and the CMMC (RPO or C3PAO)

 The Outside IT Company